yxg9609/lookup-argument/README.md

 μ-seek  (Natively Compatible Super-Efficient Lookup Arguments and How to Apply Them) Tlookup  (zkLLM: Zero Knowledge Proofs for Large Language Models)
 - [Multivariate lookups based on logarithmic derivatives(Logup)](#Multivariate-lookups-based-on-logarithmic-derivatives-Logup)&nbsp;&nbsp;&nbsp;&nbsp;eprint version

+  the pain point in logup/cq kinds lookup is commiting huge values, GKR can solve this problem.
 - [Bypassing the characteristic bound in logUp](#Bypassing-the-characteristic-bound-in-logUp)&nbsp;&nbsp;&nbsp;&nbsp;eprint version 2024

   describe how to bypass the characteristic bound in [Logup](#Multivariate-lookups-based-on-logarithmic-derivatives-Logup) by abstracting the notion of (pole) multiplicity.
 The method applies as well to the [Logup+GKR](#improving-logarithmic-derivative-lookups-using-gkr), and it moreover unlocks fractional decomposition lookups over binary fields.